jessitron/min-otel/README.md

 I tried copying the index.js output over to another project and importing it in html, but I got an error, something mysterious in import syntax.

 It is time to give up :sad:

+the 'build' and 'serve' commands seem to fight.
+When one crashes and does nothing, try removing `.parcel-cache`